Podcast: Sales Training on Price Increases

 Don’t Blink, Collaborate

-Calum: It’s important to gather your commercial information and gauge how each of your customer’s decision makers feel before announcing your price increase.
+Calum: It’s important to gather your commercial information and gage how each of your customer’s decision-makers feels before announcing your price increase.
 You don’t want to lose the opportunity after the buyer orders a communication lockdown.
 This is worth remembering not just for price increase negotiations, but all sales negotiations.

 Emma talks with colleagues who have operational responsibilities with her customers to see what intel she can gather.
 She hears that neither of her customers are talking with their major competitors.
 She tasks one of her colleagues with asking some very specific questions about a competitor’s product performance.